Remote SSP Delivery Guidelines

 Using a scale to test suitability:

-In addition to any screening materials you are typically using, we recommend the addition of the Beck Anxiety Inventory (BAI) to assess client suitability for remote SSP facilitation.
-The BAI is user friendly and available for free.
-It can be completed in ten minutes.
+In addition to any screening materials you are typically using, we recommend the addition of the General Anxiety Disorder (GAD-7) to assess client suitability for remote SSP delivery.
+The GAD-7 is user friendly and available for free.
+It can be completed in five minutes.

 It is best to complete this assessment with your client via video conference.
 That way, you can gauge your client’s reaction from their facial expressions and tone of voice.
 This adds further information beyond just the score.
 Click here for tips and further information on delivering an assessment via video conference.

-If a client scores 36 or higher on this assessment, remote administration of the SSP is not recommended.
-It may also indicate that a referral to an appropriate mental health professional is best.
+If a client scores 10 or higher on this assessment, remote administration of the SSP may not be appropriate.
+It may also indicate that a referral to a mental health professional is best.
 Please keep the results of the assessment in your client’s file for a case consultation should this be needed.

 When deciding the safest and best course of action please consider the following factors: what is best for the individual client given the available options; what is within your knowledge, skills and availability; and what other support is available to your client.